 The then Bombay though had people speaking various languages like Marathi, Gujarati, Kutchi, and Konkani, which obviously did not work out.
 So, the Sanyukt Maharashtra Andolan started demanding a separate state.
 Since 1956, the Samyukta Maharashtra Movement demanded a new state for Marathi speaking community.
-Similarly, there was Mahagujarat Movement pressed for a state of Gujarat for Gujarati-speaking people in the Bombay State.
+Similarly, there was the Mahagujarat Movement pressed for a state of Gujarat for Gujarati-speaking people in the Bombay State.

-With the enactment of the States Reorganization Act, 1956, a new State of Bombay was formed on 1st May 1956 comprising the Marathi speaking areas of the erstwhile Bombay State, Vidarbha region of the erstwhile State of Madhya Pradesh, Marathwada region of the erstwhile Hyderabad State, and the erstwhile States of Saurashtra and Kutch.
+With the enactment of the States Reorganization Act, 1956, a new State of Bombay was formed on 1st May 1956 comprising the Marathi-speaking areas of the erstwhile Bombay State, Vidarbha region of the erstwhile State of Madhya Pradesh, Marathwada region of the erstwhile Hyderabad State, and the erstwhile States of Saurashtra and Kutch.

-Subsequently, on 1st May with the enactment of the Bombay Reorganization Act, 1960 the former States of Kutch and Saurashtra were taken out from the State of Bombay to form the new State of Gujarat and the truncated State of Bombay was renamed as Maharashtra.
+Subsequently, on 1st May with the enactment of the Bombay Reorganization Act, 1960 the former States of Kutch and Saurashtra were taken out from the State of Bombay to form the new State of Gujarat and the truncated State of Bombay was renamed Maharashtra.

-According to the Bombay Reorganization Act, 1960, the states of Gujarat and Maharashtra were formed on 25th April 1960.
+According to the Bombay Reorganization Act, of 1960, the states of Gujarat and Maharashtra were formed on 25th April 1960.
 However, the act came into effect on 1st May 1960, hence Maharashtra Day is celebrated annually on this day.

 The day is celebrated across the state of Maharashtra with parades, political speeches, and ceremonies.
-There are various private and public events held on this day to celebrate the formation of the state and showcasing the culture and tradition of the state.
-The day is declared as a public holiday in Maharashtra, where all schools, offices, companies, and all State and Central Government offices celebrate this day with various programs.
+There are various private and public events held on this day to celebrate the formation of the state and showcase the culture and tradition of the state.
+The day is declared a public holiday in Maharashtra, where all schools, offices, companies, and all State and Central Government offices celebrate this day with various programs.

 The day coincides with International Labour day when the whole world is busy celebrating May Day.
-But people of Maharashtra and Gujarat celebrate this day much bigger way.
+But the people of Maharashtra and Gujarat celebrate this day much bigger way.
 The Governor of Maharashtra addresses a big gathering in Shivaji Park in Dadar where a grand parade is held every year, along with new projects and schemes announced by the state government.
 During the parade, several events are held showcasing the culture and traditions of Maharashtra.

 All offices in the state remain closed and the sale of alcohol is prohibited on this day.
 Personalities from various backgrounds such as sports persons, police officials, and doctors are rewarded in recognition of this notable service to the state.